theoh-io/ROS_Autonomous_Driving/README.md

 **MMTracking**

+#### Dependency

+:warning: before install openmmlab kits be sure to have definitive version of torch and torchvision otherwise you will have to uninstall and re-install everything.
+In our case we use a RTX3090 GPU specifying special version of torch and torchvision.
+We provide a script for that: [torch script](./torch.sh)

 Package used in Perception.
 Implementation of state-of-the-art method in SOT/MOT

 We have made a bash script to automatize the installation, you can run it by calling: